-With the release of the Curse of Osiris DLC, Bungie have pushed Xur's arrival back a few hours.
+With the release of the Curse of Osiris DLC, Bungie has pushed Xur's arrival back a few hours.
 He'll now appear every Friday at 17:00 GMT (09:00 PST).

-Xur has arrived in Destiny 2 once again, and will stick around until the Tuesday reset.
+Xur has arrived in Destiny 2 once again, and his offering of Exotics will stick around until the Tuesday reset.
 His location is marked in your in-game director, so just mark his icon and follow your HUD.
 Here's where he is and what you should buy from him.

-- Tractor Cannon, an Exotic shotgun, for 29 legendary shards
+- The Colony, an Exotic heavy grenade launcher, for 29 legendary shards

-- Knucklehead Radar, a Hunter helmet, for 23 legendary shards
+- Graviton Forfeit, an Exotic Hunter helmet, for 23 legendary shards

-- Actium War Rig, a Titan chest piece, for 23 legendary shards
+- Armamentarium, Exotic Titan chest armour, for 23 legendary shards

-- Transversive Steps, Warlock boots, for 23 legendary shards
+- Skull of Dire Ahamkara, an Exotic Warlock helmet, for 23 legendary shards

 - Three of Coins, a consumable which raises the chance of an Exotic drop for four hours, for 31 legendary shards.

 - A Fated Engram, which guarantees a non-duplicate Exotic, for 97 legendary shards.